After a drunk driving arrest in Texas, you must act quickly to prevent the Texas Department of Public Safety from revoking your driver’s license.

 What Is a Texas ALR Hearing?

-An ALR hearing is your opportunity to challenge your DUI/DWI charges and keep your driving privileges while your criminal case moves through the criminal justice system.
+An administrative license revocation (ALR) hearing is your opportunity to challenge your DUI/DWI charges and keep your driving privileges while your criminal case moves through the criminal justice system.

 Examples of potential defenses to your DUI charges include: